IlyaOrson/CyberDreamcatcher/README.md

 |        **CyberDreamcatcher**<br>REINFORCE        	|       ~ 18      |   Low-level Graph 	|         Reasonable        |
 |                 CAGE2 CSS Random                 	|       ~ 33      |   High-level Flat 	|             N/A           |
 |                 CAGE2 CSS Sleeper                	|       ~ 39      |   High-level Flat 	|             N/A           |

+For a detailed description of the CAGE 2 Challenge, see [this preprint](https://arxiv.org/abs/2309.07388).

+For a complete list of CAGE 2 submission standings, see [here](https://github.com/cage-challenge/cage-challenge-2).

 </details>